Mohammadshah7867/SOC-Analyst-Labs/Active-Directory-SOC/Detecting-AD-Initial-Access.md

 - Reinforced that not every authentication failure event indicates an attack: NPS Event 6273's Reason Code field distinguishes genuine credential attacks (code 16) from unrelated authorization or configuration issues (codes 48 and 65) - misreading this field could lead to chasing false positives or, worse, dismissing a real credential attack as a config problem.
 - Recognized that a sufficiently patient or well-resourced attacker (one who already possesses valid credentials, whether purchased, phished, or reused) can authenticate with a single clean success event and no preceding failures, making pure authentication-log analysis insufficient on its own - detection in that scenario shifts entirely to post-authentication behavioral analysis, reinforcing why account activity monitoring after successful login matters as much as monitoring the login attempt itself.
 - Observed the same investigative methodology (scope the attack -> identify the targeted/compromised account -> correlate across log sources) applied consistently across three different attack surfaces in this room (web shell/IIS, OWA/Exchange, and VPN/NPS), reinforcing that the underlying SOC investigation process generalizes well even as the specific log sources and event IDs change.
+- Completing the independent investigation challenge without step-by-step instructions was the clearest confirmation that the methodology, not just the specific queries, had been internalized - being able to reconstruct the correct search logic from first principles (what event type would capture this activity, what field would contain this value) is a more durable skill than memorizing exact SPL syntax.

 ## References
 - [TryHackMe - Active Directory for SOC: Detecting AD Initial Access](https://tryhackme.com/module/active-directory-for-soc)